Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

 # Importing and editing images

-Image importing, replacement, and deletion require a project created from a GUD ROM with the `TXTB` and `TXCF` image-import manifest entries.
-If your project already supports image importing, update and rebuild GEditor; no new project or GUD rebuild is needed for the context-menu actions.
-Otherwise rebuild both GUD and GEditor, then create a new project from the rebuilt GUD ROM.
-Older projects can still open and build.
+GEditor requires a current-format project and its matching `base.z64`, including the `TXTB` and `TXCF` image manifest entries.
+Current projects using `GTI2` image metadata can continue to be used.
+Projects that depend on retired formats need to be recreated from a current GUD ROM; see [Supported formats](docs/FORMATS.md).

 ```sh
 make